amondnet/claude-lsp-cli/README.md

 # Claude Code LSP

-A Language Server Protocol (LSP) client that integrates with Claude Code to provide real-time diagnostics and language intelligence for 25+ programming languages.
+A Language Server Protocol (LSP) client that integrates with Claude Code to provide real-time diagnostics and language intelligence for multiple programming languages.

 ## 🎯 How It Works